 Key macroeconomic conditions historically have affected our business, results of operations and financial condition and are likely to affect them in the future.
 Consumer confidence, unemployment and housing indicators are among the factors that often impact consumer spending behavior.
 Poor economic conditions reduce the usage of our credit cards and other financing products and the average purchase amount of transactions on our credit cards and through our other products, which, in each case, reduces our interest and fee income.
-We rely primarily on interest and fee income to generate our net earnings.
-Our interest and fee income was \$13.2 billion for the year ended December 31, 2015.
+We rely primarily on interest and fees on our loan receivables to generate our net earnings.
+Our interest and fees on our loan receivables was \$14.7 billion for the year ended December 31, 2016.
 Poor economic conditions also adversely affect the ability and willingness of customers to pay amounts owed to us, increasing delinquencies, bankruptcies, charge-offs and allowances for loan losses, and decreasing recoveries.
-For example, our over-30 day delinquency rate as a percentage of period-end loan receivables was 8.25% at December 31, 2009 during the financial crisis, compared to 4.06% at December 31, 2015, and our full-year net charge-off rate was 11.26% for the year ended December 31, 2009, compared to 4.33% for the year ended December 31, 2015.
-We believe the delinquency rate in our portfolio is at historically low levels and charge-off rates in our portfolio are back to pre-recession levels, and they both may increase and are likely to increase materially if economic conditions deteriorate.
+For example, our over-30 day delinquency rate as a percentage of period-end loan receivables was 8.25% at December 31, 2009 during the financial crisis, compared to 4.32% at December 31, 2016, and our full-year net charge-off rate was 11.26% for the year ended December 31, 2009, compared to 4.57% for the year ended December 31, 2016.
+The assessment of our credit profile includes the evaluation of portfolio mix, account maturation, as well as broader consumer trends, such as payment behavior and overall indebtedness.
+During 2016, these factors contributed to increases in our delinquent accounts and our forecasted net charge-off rate over the next twelve months.
+We believe the delinquency rate and net charge-off rate in our portfolio will continue to increase modestly from the low credit trends we have experienced in the last two years, and are likely to increase materially if economic conditions deteriorate.

-While certain economic conditions in the United States have shown signs of improvement, economic growth has been slow and uneven as consumers continue to recover from previously high unemployment rates, lower housing values, concerns about the level of U.S. government debt and fiscal actions that may be taken to address this, as well as economic and political conditions in the global markets.
+Economic growth in the United States since the recession has been slow and uneven as consumers continue to recover from previously high unemployment rates, lower housing values, concerns about the level of U.S. government debt and fiscal actions that may be taken to address this, as well as economic and political conditions in the U.S. and global markets.
 A prolonged period of slow economic growth or a significant deterioration in economic conditions would likely affect consumer spending levels and the ability and willingness of customers to pay amounts owed to us, and could have a material adverse effect on our business, results of operations and financial condition.